HMoreira2020/Prep-Deck/prep-deck-frontend/notes.md

 on click of each of those run startDeck with the questions set to that deck's questions everything else should continue to work
 -
+work on remove from deck

-conditional for disabling next button when there are no more questions to go through next refactor add(working) and remove(working besides prevent default error)
+conditional for disabling next button when there are no more questions to go through remove(working besides prevent default error)

 add more questions to db
 https://www.w3schools.com/js/js_quiz.asp